sophieflashfx/azureserverless/README.md

 4. Add output binding to an azure table and queue following the steps on this link https://docs.microsoft.com/en-us/azure/azure-functions/functions-integrate-storage-queue-output-binding?tabs=csharp.

-5. Add input binding to an azure table following the instruction on this link :https://docs.microsoft.com/en-us/azure/azure-functions/functions-triggers-bindings.
+5. Add input binding to an azure table following the instruction on this link: https://docs.microsoft.com/en-us/azure/azure-functions/functions-triggers-bindings.

 6. Create an AZURE Queue triggered function: https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-storage-queue-triggered-function.

 7.Replace the code in the queue triggered function with the code in queueprocessor.csx.

-8.Create a static website via an html pages served directly from an azure blob by following the intructions in this page https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blob-static-website
+8.Create a static website via an html pages served directly from an azure blob by following the intructions in this page https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blob-static-website.

 9. Use the index.html page provided for the static website index page.

-10 request the index.html page and make an entry by providing value for username,cmd and value
+10. Request the index.html page and make an entry by providing value for username,cmd and value.